junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 237

-> in the matter preceding paragraph (1), by striking “or clinical research evaluation” and inserting “, clinical research evaluation or biomedical product assessment” after “evaluation”; and
+> in the matter preceding paragraph (1), by striking “or clinical research evaluation” and inserting “, clinical research evaluation or biomedical product assessment”; and

 | | |
 |---|---|